citusdata/citus_docs/get_started/concepts.rst

 ===============

-When executing multi-shard queries, Citus must balance the gains from parallelism with the overhead from database connections: network latency and worker node resource usage.
+When executing multi-shard queries, Citus must balance the gains from parallelism with the overhead from database connections (network latency and worker node resource usage).
 To configure Citus' query execution for best results with your database workload, it helps to understand how Citus manages and conserves database connections between the coordinator node and worker nodes.